addiction-program/neurofeedback/README.md

 Offline Log File Processing for Analysis: these scripts (CR_prt, NFB_prt) convert raw experimental log data into standardized formats (TurboBrainVoyager PRT files) for real-time fMRI data analysis.

+Raw Data Management & BIDS Conversion: Scripts for automated downloading of raw DICOM data, initial organization, conversion to NIfTI format, and structuring data according to the Brain Imaging Data Structure (BIDS) standard.

+Comprehensive Preprocessing: Automated execution of the fMRIPrep pipeline for robust and standardized preprocessing of fMRI data.
+Post-Preprocessing Steps: Utilities for applying spatial smoothing (using AFNI) and extracting specific motion regressors.

+Event File Generation for Analysis: Scripts (extract_nfb_timings.m, extractOnsetsAndDurations.m, extractOnsetsAndDurations_CR.m) convert raw experimental log data into standardized formats (e.g., TurboBrainVoyager PRT files, MATLAB .mat files) for fMRI data analysis.

+Simulation and Testing Utilities: A utility script (copy_rtps_with_delay.sh) allows for realistic offline testing of the real-time feedback system by simulating the data stream from an fMRI scanner.

+Custom Mask/ROI Creation: Tools for generating NIfTI masks from MNI coordinates or extracting MNI coordinates from existing NIfTI masks, crucial for ROI-based analyses.
 Simulation and Testing Utilities: A utility script (copy_rtps_with_delay) allows for realistic offline testing of the real-time feedback system by simulating the data stream from an fMRI scanner.

 CODE author- Amir Hossein Dakhili- amirhossein.dakhili@myacu.edu.au